 He’s been fortunate to cover some of the biggest sporting events in the United States, including four College Football Playoffs, two National Championships, a men’s and women’s Final Four, Zion Williamson’s rise through the basketball ranks and five Masters Tournaments.
 But he says, arguably the coolest moment in his career was watching former Florida and USC coach Steve Spurrier announce his retirement.

-Previously, Mike was the Sports Director/Main Sports Anchor at the Independent News Network, where he produced and anchored five sportscasts per day, overseeing sports content and operations for the network.
+Before landing at ABC Columbia, Mike served as the Sports Director/Main Sports Anchor at the Independent News Network in Davenport, Iowa, where he produced and anchored five sportscasts per day, overseeing sports content and operations for the network.

 Mike holds a bachelor’s degree of telecommunications and master’s of multimedia journalism from the University of Florida, where he also spent five years as an anchor and play-by-play announcer for the Florida Gators/IMG Sports Network.